MA Animation

 N/A

-The course will provide you with the space to develop your understanding and knowledge in relation to animation practices, to question what the medium of animation has the potential to be, and how it communicates to an audience.
-You will also have the opportunity to explore emerging technologies and new approaches to storytelling such as the use of VR and real-time technologies.
+The course will provide you with the opportunity to develop your understanding and knowledge in relation to animation practices, to consider what the medium of animation has the potential to be, and how it communicates to an audience.
+Depending upon your own direction, you will also have the opportunity to explore emerging technologies and new approaches to storytelling such as the use of VR and real-time technologies.

-You will be supported by a team with diverse research and practical interests within the field of animation and you will engage with visiting industry professionals.
-The course will present you with the opportunities to work with other creatives on the course and across other MA courses within the institution.
-The objective is to enable students to produce engaging work across all forms of animation, from animated shorts, documentary and experimental practices.
+You will be supported by teaching staff with diverse research and practical interests within the field of animation.
+The course will present you with the opportunities to work with other creatives on the programme and across other MA courses within the institution.
+Students will be enabled to produce engaging work across all forms of animation from animated shorts to documentary and experimental practices.

 MA Animation